 Visit in the room

-Got a visit for five days by Farre who had six instruments that needed to be reviewed.
-Two Bjärton and four levin, almost all of a newer variety from the 1960s and 1970s.
+Had a visit for five days from Farre who had six instruments that needed overhauling.
+Two Bjärtons and four levins, almost all of the newer variety from the 1960s and 1970s.
 The exception was a "Robert Johnson" Levin from the 1930s.
-No guitar with a notched head!
+No guitar with a cut head!

-If I remember correctly, there were three neck turnovers, two and a half bandages, gluing of stables, conversion of a stable from round adjustable "plops" to a stable leg, adjustment of drawbars, saddles and stable legs in legs and adjustment of string height, cleaning and oiling of tuning screws and gluing of crack.
-A little paint fix also on a couple of the guitars.
+If I remember correctly, there were three neck replacements, two and a half bandages, regluing of stays, conversion of a stay from round adjustable "plumps" to a stay leg, adjustment of drawbars, oversaddles and stay legs in legs and adjustment of string height, cleaning and oiling of tuning screws and gluing of cracks.
+A little paintwork also on a couple of the guitars.

 Sore throat is always a challenge, but we were lucky.
 The little Bjärton guitar had a real sway mast to the neck, to find the right we had to test with tight strings in turns.
 The first XNUMX hours after the turnover and string up, the neck moved and the string height went up.
 But when everything was clear and stable, the stable leg was just as it should be.
 The other large Hagström / Bjärton guitar was also difficult to put on.
 Both got a wedge under the grip board to keep the entire board straight.